-Once you are comfortable holding your breath out, exhale hold — lean forward place your hands on your knees — lift and drop your abdomen as many times as you can while comfortably holding your breath out.
+Once you are comfortable holding your breath out, take a deep inhale, and exhale hold — lean forward place your hands on your knees — lift and drop your abdomen — suck up your abs and let them drop — as many times as you can while comfortably holding your breath out.

 Ashvini means horse, the posture is named after a horse since the horse does this gesture after going to the bathroom.

 - contract and release the anal sphincter rapidly and repeatedly, only as long as you can comfortably hold your breath.

 Putting them all together:

 After practicing all 4 purifications for 3-6 months you can put them together and practice them in a way that there are no “rest breaths” in between.
 For example:

 - Do 10 rounds Nadi Shodhana, after last exhale out Left nostril

 - Inhale partially through both nostrils and begin kapalabhati for 1 round of 30 breaths.
 After 1 series inhale completely, exhale fully and HOLD your breath out